Ten FAQs on marketing with your database.

 - Do I need to call in expert help to get good results from database marketing?

 1. What payoffs can I expect from using a database to improve my marketing?

 Small firms need to concentrate on exploiting niches that are either too small and specialised for the big boys or too new for a cumbersome large firm to catch on to.
 A good database should isolate and capture vital details about customers and prospects, enabling better targeted offers to be made.
 It's called profiling.

 What the database is letting you do is draw up a profile of the target customer who is most likely to respond to the offer you are making.
 You can then sell positively to this customer, and all the others you can identify as having similar characteristics, highlighting the benefits and appeal of your product.
 This gets you out of the dangerous territory where you have to sell on price, at minimal margins, and lets you market your product or service to a potentially receptive audience.

 2. Can database marketing help me sell to business customers?

-Of course it can.
+Absolutely.
 Segment your sales ledger into product areas, so that when you add new lines or services you can contact only those customers that are most likely to be interested.
-This cuts out waste, saves time and avoids irritating those of your customers who have no use for the offer.
+This cuts out waste, saves time and avoids irritating any customers who have no use for the offer.
 It makes the targeted customers feel special and helps you get closer to them and understand their problems better.

 3. Is the customer database I use for accounts and billing good enough for marketing?